ansariparvej/IBM_Data_Analysis_and_Visualization_Foundations_Specialization_Coursera/README.md

 - Wrangle data, graph plots, and create regression models to predict housing prices with data science Python libraries.

-- Create a dynamic Python dashboard to monitor, report, and improve US domestic flight reliability.

 At the end of the program, you complete a real-world capstone project specifically designed to showcase your newly learned data analyst skills.

 ---